-According to our experience in China furniture export business, customers from Middle East and North Africa, such as the United Arab Emirates, Saudi Arabia, Egypt, and Israel, etc., all choose CCPIT certificate of origin China because they also need CCPIT (it is also China Chamber of Commerce) to certificate commercial invoices, doing both certificates in CCPIT is more convenient, and it can reduce more tariff in their local customs than the certificate of origin from China Customs does.
-Customers from other countries and areas are more likely to choose certificate of origin from China Customs, because it is more authoritative and has less chance to make something wrong during custom clearance,
+According to our experience in China furniture export business, customers from Middle East and North Africa area, such as the United Arab Emirates, Saudi Arabia, Egypt, and Israel, etc., all choose CCPIT certificate of origin China because they also need CCPIT (it is the China Chamber of Commerce) to certificate commercial invoices, doing both certificates in CCPIT is more convenient, and it can save more money in their local customs that using C.O from China Customs.
+Customers from other countries and areas are more likely to choose certificate of origin from China Customs, because it is more authoritative and has less chance to make troubles in custom clearance.

 If you want to know how to apply for certificate of origin in China, here are two options:

-Option 1: Register your company in China Customs or CCPIT if it has China import and export license, then buy the certificate of origin declaration system after they approve the registration, you can apply for online certificate of origin and then print it after the system has been installed in office & computer.
+Register your China company in China Customs or CCPIT if it has China import and export license, then buy the certificate of origin declaration system after they approve the registration, you can apply for online certificate of origin and then print it after the system has been installed in office computer.

-The effect of these two options is the same.
 What’s the difference?
-The exporter in option 1 certificate of origin is your company, no other companies, and the exporters in option 2 certificate of origin are the agent company and your company, meaning “agent company O/B your company.”
-The difference in exporter details would not affect custom clearance (unless the Letter of Credit stipulates that documents with third-party shippers or exporters are not accepted).
+The exporter of C.O in option 1 is your company, no other companies, but the exporters of C.O in option 2 are the agent company and your company, meaning “agent company name O/B your company name”.
+The difference in exporter details would not affect custom clearance, unless Letter of Credit (one of the payment methods in international business) stipulates that document with third-party shippers or exporters is not accepted.

-Just choose option 2 if you don’t have a huge demand for Certificate of Origin China, just pay USD 20-30 and prepare commercial invoice & packing list, the agent company will do the rest job, you will receive the official C.O within one week after confirming the draft.
-If you have China import & export license and need a large quantity China Certificate of Origin, then you can do the job by yourself or your employee instead of using an agent company.
+Just choose option 2 if you don’t have a huge demand for Certificate of Origin China, it would cost about 20-30 USD for one, the agent company would do the rest job after they get the payment and necessary documents, usually this China Certificate of Origin can be finished within one week.
+If you need large quantity Certificate of Origin in China and have company with import & export license, then you can do the application job by yourself or your employee instead of using an agent company in China.

-You must pay attention to the certificate of origin, or you will not have tariff reduction or exemption.
-Importers can ask China suppliers to send a C/O draft before making the original one, then check the draft with a professional local agent to see if it is OK, ask China suppliers to make changes if there are some mistakes.
+Different types of C.O mat have different requirements, you can ask China suppliers to send a C.O draft before making the original one, then check the draft with a professional local import agent to see if it is OK, ask China suppliers to correct them if there are some mistakes.

-How to fill out a Certificate of Origin China
+How to fill the certificate of origin in China

-Let’s take a blank CCPIT Certificate of Origin as example (Check the image on the left), there are 12 columns in it, we will explain it one by one.
+Let’s take a blank CCPIT Certificate of Origin as example, there are 12 columns in it, we will explain it one by one.

-No.2 Column – Consignee: Name, address, and nationality of the final consignee.
-It should be the same as the consignee in the bill of lading or letter of credit.
+No.2 Column – Consignee: Name, address and nationality of final consignee, it should be the same as consignee in bill of lading or letter of credit.
 Just write “to order” if you don’t know the final consignee.

-No.3 Column – Means of transport and route: Write “From (loading port, China) to (discharge port, country) BY SEA” if you import goods with sea shipping containers.
+No.3 Column – Means of transport and route: Just write “From (loading port, China) to (discharge port, country) BY SEA” if you import goods with sea shipping containers.

-No.4 Column – Country/region of destination: It would be the same as the consignee in the No.2 column.
+No.4 Column – Country/region of destination: It would be the same as consignee in No.2 column.

 No.6 Column – Marks and numbers: We usually write “N/M” for furniture goods, N/M means No Marks.
 You can’t print “MADE IN (NON-CHINA COUNTRIES)” in marks.

-No.7 Column – Number and kind of packages; description of goods: Just write it as the requirement, remember to write total package CTNS if there are different goods in it, and add **** in the last line to prevent fake content.
-Sometimes it may require adding the invoice or L/C number under the L/C payment term.
+No.7 Column – Number and kind of packages; description of goods: Just write it as the requirement, remember to write total package CTNS if there are different goods in it, and add **** in the last line to prevent adding fake content.
+Sometimes it may require to add invoice or L/C number under L/C payment term.

 No.8 Column – H.S Code: You need to write down H.S Code for all items.

-No.9 Column – Quantity: We usually write down the gross weight of all goods in this column.
+No.9 Column – Quantity: We usually write down gross weight of all goods in this column.

-No.10 Column – Number and dates of invoice: The invoice number should be the same as the commercial invoice for these goods.
-Use abbreviation for the date, for example, Aug 20, 2021, and the date here must be earlier than the issue date.
+No.10 Column – Number and dates of invoice: The invoice number should be the same as commercial invoice for this goods, use abbreviation for the date, for example Aug 20, 2020, and the date here must be earlier than issue date.